Peach-24/happy_plants/README.md

 #### API

 Design and implement a frontend component that allows you to call and consume an open API, then use the data to render a UI on a mobile application.

+This project has used:

+- WeatherAPI
+- Postcodes.io API

 #### End user